Tyler H. Chang

 • Summer 2023.
 CIS 2531: Introduction to Python Programming (in-person)

 • Jan 2020 - May 2020.
-Instructor of Record: Virginia Tech, Dept. of Computer Science
+Instructor of Record, Data structures and algorithms: Virginia Tech, Dept. of Computer Science

 • Spring 2020.
 CS 3114: Data Structures and Algorithms (half in-person, half online)